virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 ## Custom Global Placeholders

-Placeholders managed by users can be predefined via <b>*globals declaration*</b>.
+Placeholders that are managed by users can be predefined via <b>*globals declaration*</b>.
 The corresponding declaration is performed in advance of the manifest installation.

-For example:
+**Example**
 ``` json
 {
   "jpsType": "update",